 “Paris also hasn’t lived any of her life off-camera.
 So of all people, she is someone who has to learn how to be a normal person off-camera.
 The reason that last scene with her mother [Kathy Hilton] is riveting is because her mother really didn't know what happened to her.
 You can see that in the interview moment where I mentioned Paris’s ‘solitary confinement’ to her and she looks electrified.”

 “What's strange about being a journalist is that many things are happening in your head at once when you get an unexpected moment like that.
 I needed to know the level at which her mother actually understood what had happened, and now I had a clear sense.
-On another level, I was feeling alarmed that I'd been the one to tell her and hadn't realized that I was going to be the one to tell her.
+On another level, I was feeling alarmed that I'd been the one to tell her and hadn't realised that I was going to be the one to tell her.
 But I didn't want to talk to Kathy any further about what had happened, because I really wanted Paris to have the space to tell her mother herself.”

 After spending a year with Paris Hilton, what is something that you were surprised to learn about her?